 Responding to an Incident

-After ruling out other possible causes, the CSD SRA will create a Remedy ticket, with product DTS-PVS and assign it to group IM-DTS-PCI.
+After ruling out other possible causes, the CSD SRA will create an ITSM ticket, with product DTS-PVS and assign it to group IM-DTS-PCI.

-For sev.1 and 2 incidents, the CSD SRA will engage SRS, to invoke Incident Management.
+For Critical or High incidents, the CSD SRA will engage SRS, to invoke Incident Management.

 CGI MAS DTS-PVS investigates the incident: